 To make training for the Margaret River Ultra Marathon as achievable as possible we’ve gathered the following resources to provide you with some assistance and structure for your preparation.

 We’ve compiled a list of training tips, course recommendations and running group links and information below, and if you have any other helpful information then please let us know.

 Index to the information below:

-We have partnered with SQUADRUN as our principle coaching partner for the 2018 Margaret River Ultra Marathon.
+SQUADRUN will be returning as our principle coaching partner for the 2019 Margaret River Ultra Marathon.
 SQUADRUN is the largest ‘coach led running community’ in the South Pacific region and are the chosen training partner for the 3 largest trail races in the region, so with their track record and experience we highly recommend their programs and their enthusiastic running community.

 SQUADRUN is run by two passionate coaches but it’s also a massive running community of people who share their experiences and support one another on their journey to fitness.
 It is also an advanced training system which delivers high quality, easy to use, programmes for a fraction of what most coaches charge.

 After getting to know a little about your experience, current fitness, fitness goals, and risk factors Kerry and Ali can start working on a training programme that’s right for you.
 The training is a ‘priority based’ and you are given a series of weekly training runs to complete with the freedom to plan them around your busy schedule.